 In a rare scenario for animated films, Dean DeBlois returns as writer and director.
 He wrote and directed both of the previous films in the series.
 And Jay Baruchel returns to voice Hiccup, while America Ferrera once again gives voice to Astrid.
 Cate Blanchett is back as Valka, and Craig Ferguson reprises his role voicing Gobber the Belch.
 (February 22)

 June (Brianna Denski) once spent her childhood days imagining Wonderland, an incredible amusement park filled with epic rides and talking animals.
 As June got older, her imagination faded, and she forgot the park.
-All that childhood creativity comes flooding back one day, however, when she stumbles across an old roller coaster car in the woods.
+All of that childhood creativity comes flooding back one day, however, when she stumbles across an old rollercoaster car in the woods.

-Sitting in the car, June is transported to the land she dreamed up all those years ago.
+Sitting in the car, June is transported to the land she dreamed up all of those years ago.
 Without her attention, the fun land has fallen into disrepair.
 The park’s animal inhabitants convince June to help them return a sense of wonder to Wonderland and save the space she imagined.
-Features the voices of Jennifer Garner, Matthew Broderick, Kenan Thompson, Ken Jeong, Mila Kunis, John Oliver and Ken Hudson Campbell.
+WONDER PARK features the voices of Jennifer Garner, Matthew Broderick, Kenan Thompson, Ken Jeong, Mila Kunis, John Oliver and Ken Hudson Campbell.
 (March 15)